 (List of names and telephone numbers of Health Care Professionals)

-The accuracy of the information contained in this brochure has been confirmed by the personal injury lawyers at Thomson Rogers and is current as of September 1, 2010.
+The accuracy of the above information has been confirmed by the personal injury lawyers at Thomson Rogers and is current as of January 1, 2017.